We're here to help

 According to most stats reports, an SME (small-to-medium enterprise) can have anywhere between 1-249 employees.
 Which technically means all micro-businesses are SMEs too.

-SMEs are a broad but important category when gauging the UK’s business landscape.
+SMEs are a broad but important category when examining the UK’s business landscape.
 The stats speak for themselves: 99.9% of all UK businesses are SMEs.
-Plus, they generate over half (52.5%) of the UK’s total business turnover and account for 60% of its employment.
+They generate 51.2% (£2.8 trillion) of the UK’s total business turnover and account for 60% of its employment.

-What's the turnover for a UK micro-business ?
+What's the average turnover for a UK micro-business ?

 First, let’s look at the average turnover for a business of any size in the UK.
-In 2023, the average UK business earned £806,000 a year.
-The turnover was 50% higher in London, at £1.2 million.
+In 2025, the average UK business earned £970,897.
+The turnover was 75% higher in London, at £1.7 million.

-It's worth noting that, in terms of numbers, employing micro-businesses have declined slightly since 2022.
-Prior to that year, they'd peaked at 1.18 million.
+It's worth noting that, in terms of numbers, micro-businesses that employ staff have declined slightly since their peak.
+In 2022, there were 1.19 million.
+This has slightly dropped to 1.15 million.

 Taking care of (micro)business